Golden ratio photography composition

 If you’ve heard of the golden ratio for photography composition, there’s a very good chance that you’ve received wrong advice.
 It seems that in this quick-fix world use of the golden ratio as a composition technique has been smudged.

 I’m not going to claim to be an expert on the golden ratio.
 I don’t even fully get the math behind it.
 What I do know is that it’s a very exact ratio.
 And this is why you can’t sort of use it.
-You either use it, or you don’t.
+You either use the golden ratio in photography, or you don’t.

-The other really important aspect of it is that you can’t just apply it in post production to any photo by cropping the image to fit.
-There’s more to the golden ratio as a photography composition technique than just cropping.
+The other really important aspect of it is that you can’t just apply it in post production to any photo by cropping the image to fit the golden ratio rule.
+As a photography composition technique, there’s more to it than just cropping.

 Further reading: Cropping photos for maximum impact and better composition